kailas711/Tensor_Projects/README.md

 Explore a dynamic repository featuring a series of machine learning projects, encompassing ***Feature Engineering, Model Training, and Recommender Systems.*** 🚀 Each project, crafted for academic, self-learning, and professional purposes, is meticulously presented in the form of Jupyter Notebooks.

-**Tools Utilized:** NumPy, Pandas, Seaborn, Matplotlib, Statsmodel, Scipy, Scikit-learn, Hyperopt, TPOT 🛠️ Lemme know these mini projects piqued your interest or you're passionate about machine learning.
+**Tools Utilized:** NumPy, Pandas, Seaborn, Matplotlib, Scipy, Scikit-learn, Hyperopt, TPOT 🛠️ Lemme know these mini projects piqued your interest or you're passionate about machine learning.

 let's connect: [LinkedIn](https://www.linkedin.com/in/kailas-p-sudheer-6bb244201/) 🤝